henrywoo/minikafka/README.md

   }
 }
 ```
 It appends message(one charater) to a file every one second.
-Be noted we disabled standard io buffer so actually the messages are written in to kernel buffer cache, or page cache after kernel 2.4+.
+Be noted I disabled standard io buffer so actually the messages are written in to kernel buffer cache, or page cache after kernel 2.4+.

 Kafka only support pull mode, which potentially reduces the server load.
 All the consumers just connect kafka and request for new messages from files which has been written into by producers.
 The following program is a consumer sending request to get message from the file every second.
 For realtime message, because the data are actually store in kernel buffer, so it should be fast.
 This is the anti-intuitive part considering it is reading from file.